 The unaudited pro forma financial data of our company set forth below gives effect to our transactions with ICI and Huntsman Specialty and with BP Chemicals and the related financing thereof, including the offering of the notes.
 The unaudited pro forma condensed statement of operations data for the year ended December 31, 1998 and the nine months ended September 30, 1999 gives effect to our transactions with ICI and Huntsman Specialty and with BP Chemicals at the close of business on June 30, 1999 as if they had occurred on January 1, 1998.
-The pro forma statements of operations do not include the historical results of operations for the 20% ownership of the Wilton olefins facility acquired from BP Chemicals.
+The pro forma statements of operations do not include the historical results of operations for the 20% ownership of the Wilton olefins facility acquired from BP Chemicals as the related 20% interest information was not maintained and is not material to the overall pro forma financial statements.
 The unaudited pro forma financial data does not purport to be indicative of the combined results of operations of future periods or indicative of results that would have occurred had our transactions with ICI and Huntsman Specialty and with BP Chemicals referred to above been consummated on the dates indicated.
 The pro forma and other adjustments, as described in the accompanying notes to the unaudited pro forma condensed balance sheet and statements of operations, are based on available information and certain assumptions that management believes are reasonable.
 You should read the unaudited pro forma financial data in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited and unaudited financial statements of Huntsman Specialty and the audited and unaudited combined financial statements of the polyurethane chemicals, selected petrochemicals and TiO\\2\\ businesses of ICI, included elsewhere in this prospectus.

-UNAUDITED PRO FORMA CONDENSED STATEMENT OF OPERATIONS

-YEAR ENDED DECEMBER 31, 1998
+UNAUDITED PRO FORMA CONDENSED STATEMENT OF OPERATIONS YEAR ENDED DECEMBER 31, 1998